wyndavies/LongInteger/README.md

 This started out as part of a completely different piece of work.
 I ended up needing to do calculations with a number bigger than MAX_INT, so I created a wrapped class to hold this.
 Over time I've gradually expanded this class to have more and more functionality.
+I've also amended it to run on Linux (tested on Ubuntu).

 Internally it holds the values as a byte array.
 A UINT is used to index the array, which gives it a size limit of 4,294,967,296 digits.
 The largest number it can hold should be around 1.09e+2466, which is big enough for most purposes.